RackHD/snap-plugin-publisher-nats/README.md

 # snap-plugin-publisher-nats

 ## Using Docker
-The following steps start and run 3 containers: (1) Snap, with this Nats publisher plugin, (2) a Snap server for the plugin to publish to, and (3) a Snap client to listen to the server
+The following steps start and run 3 containers: (1) Snap, with this Nats publisher plugin, (2) a Nats server for the plugin to publish to, and (3) a Nats client to listen to the server

 1. `make`
 2. `make docker`
 3. `docker-compose up`

+If you want to run Snap with this plugin directly on a host, and not in a container, use the remainder of this README.

 ## Starting a Nats server
 1. `go get github.com/nats-io/gnatsd`